This post is also available in: English Français (French)

 The seedling tree nurseries participate in the multiplication and conservation of seeds in North America.
 Once the seeds are frozen, they can be stored for months (or even years) before being dispersed to the four corners of the continent for reforestation programs.

-The use of greenhouses
+The use of poly greenhouse

 In young trees nurseries the use of greenhouses is necessary to get optimal growing conditions for young trees.
 Growing tree seedling under a high tunnel or a gutter connected greenhouses (multispan) allows growers to extend growing seasons by controlling key parameters such as light, temperature, nutrition and irrigation of young trees.